Nikhitha-Mamidi/gurgaon-real-estate-analysis/README.md

 This dataset contains raw, scraped real estate listing data from **Gurgaon**, India.
 It spans various types of properties including flats, independent houses, residential land, and society/apartment-level metadata.
 Collected in 2023 during the CampusX **Data Science Mentorship Program (DSMP 2023)**.
+This repository contains a full analysis of Gurgaon real estate data using Python.
+The project has been extended to cover not only initial data exploration and feature engineering, but also advanced data preparation for Power BI business intelligence dashboards.

 ---